Religion and Society — M.A.

 |Individual area of emphasis|

 |Select from the School of Religion or another school on campus||12|

 Areas of Emphasis

-These are approved clusters of courses that focus on a single topic, case, theme, era, problem, debate or text.
-At least 19 of these units must be taken from the School of Religion.
-The other 16 units may be taken either at the School of Religion or elsewhere on campus.
+These are approved clusters of courses that focus on an area of student interest.
+Twelve units may be taken either at the School of Religion or elsewhere on campus, with approval.

 Individualized program proposal

-Before completing half of the program (24 units), with the mentor, the student will submit for approval to the administrative committee an Individualized Program.
-This will detail courses and other experience that will fulfill the degree’s requirements as well as establish the acceptable area of emphasis and make original contribution.
+Before completing half of the program (24 units), with the mentor, the student will submit an individualized program for approval to the administrative committee.
+This will detail courses and other experience that will fulfill the degree’s requirements as well as establish the acceptable area of emphasis.

 Normal time to complete the program

-1.66 years (6 academic quarters) based on full-time enrollment; part time permitted.
+Two (2) years (six academic quarters) based on full-time enrollment; part time permitted